Explanation of “500 Internal Server Error”

-HyperText Transfer Protocol (HTTP) 500 Internal Server Error server error response code indicates that the server encountered an unexpected condition that prevented it from fulfilling a request.
-That error response is the generic “catch-all” response.
+The HyperText Transfer Protocol (HTTP) 500 Internal Server Error server error response code “suggests that the server encountered an unexpected condition that prevented it from fulfilling the request.”

 Sometimes, server administrators log error responses like a 500 status code with more details about the request to prevent an error from happening again.